banister/local_eval/README.markdown

-Since `local_eval` does not alter the `self` inside a block, all methods with an implied receiver will be invoked with respect to this self.
+Since `local_eval` does not alter the `self` inside a block, all methods with an implied receiver will be invoked with respect to this local self.
 This means that all mutator methods defined on the receiver will modify state on the block's self rather than on the receiver's self.
-This is unlikely to be the desired behaviour; and so using the `capture` method we can redirect the method lookup to the actual receiver.
+This is unlikely to be the desired behaviour; and so we can use the `capture` method  to redirect method lookup to the actual receiver.
 All code captured by the `capture` block will be `instance_eval`'d against the actual receiver of the method.